 Emission of Hg in this category is not reported since submission 2021.
-2019 EMEP/EEA Guidebook is not containing an emission factor for Mercury emission from fluorescent tube or bulb - according to
+2019 EMEP/EEA Guidebook is not containing an emission factor for Mercury emission from fluorescent tube or bulb - according to the Guidebook - due to the uncertainty of around these releases, so Hungary reports emission of Hg as 'NE'.

-Further investigation is planned to improve NMVOC emissions in this category.
-Development of a higher Tier methodology needs serious investigations of possible data sources.
-In order to provide the best estimation of emissions from category 2D3a, Hungary has been joined to the project of Capacity building for emission inventories.
-According to the project team this sector also causes difficulties in other countries, so a new guidance is in progress, it will be taken to the TFEIP in May and Hungary will makes effort to apply the new methodology.
+Further investigation is planned to improve NMVOC emissions in the whole 2D3 category.
+Hungary will make further efforts the new methodology developed by TERT.
 In the mean time we keep contact with the ESIG and further investigate the 2D3 category and the possible allocation of sources and activities.

-4.5.2 Road paving with asphalt (NFR sector 2.D.3.b)
+4.5.2 ROAD PAVING WITH ASPHALT (NFR SECTOR 2.D.3.B)

-Reported Emissions: NMVOC, TSP, PM10, PM{2.5}, BC
+Reported Emissions: NMVOC, TSP, PM10, PM2.5, BC